'Justice League' takes on Thor and Black Panther at Comic-Con

 More events than you can shake a stick at.
 Comic-Con isn't just relegated to the San Diego Convention Center.
 There will be numerous offsite events held at local bars, restaurants and art galleries.

-For the next few days, San Diego itself is transformed into the personification of a pop culture geek.
+For the next few days, San Diego itself will be transformed into the personification of a pop culture geek.

 "San Diego is a small city, so it's spilled out all over the downtown area," said Vincent Zurzolo, chief operating officer of Metropoliscomics.com and ComicConnect.com who is attending his 23rd straight Comic-Con.